Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How to use a HELOC to invest

 - Structure.
 This type of loan allows you to use money from a credit limit as needed – similar to how a credit card and typical line of credit works.
-A borrower could be approved for a $100,000 HELOC, but only use $20,000 of it.

 - Can be used for almost anything.
 The funds can be used for any legitimate purpose – and you typically don’t have to tell your lender what you’re using them for.

 - Flexible access to funds.
 You can withdraw money whenever you need it as long as you haven’t reached your available credit limit.